DavidRambo/dnr-hugo/content/portfolio/publications/index.md

 Its formulation of technology as its own individuation intervenes between predominant media theories that rely on a either a paradigm of human-tool prosthesis or the materiality of nonhuman actors to explain the nature of technology.

 ### Contact Traces: On the Creative Technology of Videogame Gore

-Forthcoming in *Discourse: Journal for Theoretical Studies in Media and Culture*, 42.3 (Fall 2020).
+*Discourse: Journal for Theoretical Studies in Media and Culture*, 42.3 (Fall 2020).

 ![Hotline Miami](hotline-miami.png)